Killing of Yacoub Abu Al-Qia'an: Apologies

 On March 6, 2017, Minister of Agriculture, Uri Ariel, became the first politician to issue an apology over having accused Abu Al-Qia'an of terrorism.
 On September 8, 2020, Netanyahu also apologized to Abu Al-Qia'an's family, claiming that the police had misled him: "I would like to express, in my name, my apologies to the Al-Qi’an family.
 They [the police] said he was a terrorist.
 Yesterday, it turned out that he wasn't a terrorist."
 Netanyahu also used the moment to connect the terrorism allegations against Abu Al-Qia'an with the ongoing corruption investigation against himself.
 "What we’ve seen is an amazing thing: There are [existing] political investigations, investigations that were tainted from the get-go," he said, implying that he too was the victim of a coverup.

 Touma-Suleiman accused Netanyahu of opportunism, noting that the evidence exonerating Abu Al-Qia'an had been there for three years: "Netanyahu and his associates were the ones who turned Abu al-Qia’an into a ‘terrorist’ — them and their racist incitement against Arabs."
 She called for him to resign: "If Netanyahu really wants to apologize, he has only one option — to resign."

 Bezalel Smotrich of the Jewish Home party also apologized for calling Abu al-Qia’an a terrorist.
-As of 2020, Alsheikh, Erdan, and Nitzan, who also publicly called Abu al-Qia’an a terrorist has not apologized.
+As of 2020, Alsheikh, Erdan, and Nitzan, who also publicly called Abu al-Qia’an a terrorist have not apologized.

 Abu Al-Qia'an's widow said the apology was "better late than never" but complained that her family was still homeless after the authorities had demolished their home over three years ago.
 Abu Al-Qia'an's brother said Yacoub was murdered: "We know the truth.
 We knew it from the first moment, because we all know who Yaqoub was.
 Yaqoub — a beloved leader, educator, father and brother — was murdered in cold blood."